-Battleground #2: Special functions
+Battleground #2: Help eating healther at special functions

-If you are at a place where there is a meal or snacks being served, chances are there will be items there that are ‘special’ or not everyday things.
+If you are at a place where there is a meal or snacks being served, chances are there will be items there that are "special" or not everyday things.
 You will want to eat some of these.

 What to do: It’s a good idea to survey what’s there and pick one or two things to treat yourself to.
-Try to fill up aside from that on ‘healthy’ stuff.
+Try to fill up aside from that on "healthy" stuff.
 So, if there are brownies, buttered rolls, and cocktails, maybe decide the brownies would be the most enticing thing and say ‘no’ to the other stuff.
 Fill up on any vegetables and lean proteins that are available.
 If only oil-laden veggies or fattier proteins are available, simply be mindful of portion size.

 Many people are torn on whether to show up hungry or full to such events.
 I find many people try to fill up before the event, only to succumb to the tasty offerings at the event.
 This simply racks up your calorie intake for the day and can take away from your enjoyment of the event.
 I don’t recommend arriving ravenous—having a small protein oriented snack like yogurt or a hard-boiled egg can take the edge off your appetite without containing excessive calories.

-Battleground #3: Those running around moments
+Battleground #3: Help eating healthier during those running around moments

 As much as you can plan, there will be times when you find yourself having the only option of eating in your car.

 If you will need a full meal, try popping by a convenience store—many of them have pre-made salads, string cheese, yogurt, and eggs in addition to heartier items.
 If you really need something hot, you may need to do a drive-thru.
-Consider the 3 fast food places you are most likely to use, and google search ‘healthy food options’ at these locations.
+Consider the 3 fast food places you are most likely to use, and google search "healthy food options" at these locations.
 Print out what you find and keep it in your car to keep you on track for when you must use a fast food place.
 Chinese food isn’t the worst option if you order your meal steamed with sauce on the side and only order a little.
 If you get pizza, ask for half cheese and extra veggies.
 Hamburger on the pizza will add a little more iron and protein.

-Beverages Count Too
+Beverages Count Too For Help Eating Healthier

 As far as beverages go, learn to drink your coffee with less and less cream and sugar, and over time you won’t miss it.
 Keep cans of seltzer or bottles of water in your car.
 Make a mug of green or black tea with 3-4 tea bags each morning (makes a concentrate) and pour the concentrate plus some water and/or ice into a few thermos bottles to keep with you throughout the day.
 Add lemon if you like.
 This helps keep your energy levels up, your mouth busy and your appetite at bay.
 Many people mistake thirst for hunger, so be sure to load up on fluids throughout the day.

 Keep some mints on hand to pop in your mouth after eating especially if you are considering going for seconds or desert.
 Quite often the mint will send the signal that the meal is over.
 Alternately, chewing on some fennel seed (tastes a bit like licorice) can be a great meal-ender and helps with digestion.
 If you are a chocoholic, this is a great time to pop a small square, but be mindful of the portion size.